-We are additionally aware of other cell-penetrating peptide approaches currently in preclinical development for the treatment of DM1.
+We are also aware of VX-670, another cell-penetrating peptide approach conjugated to a PMO that is designed to block the CUG repeats in the DMPK transcript that has recently entered clinical development for the treatment of DM1.

-Our approach
+Our Approach

-Our product candidate for the treatment of DM1, PGN-EDODM1, consists of our lead EDO cell penetrating peptide conjugated to an ASO that binds to the CUG repeats in the DMPK mRNA.
+Our product candidate for the treatment of DM1, PGN-EDODM1, consists of our lead EDO CPP conjugated to an ASO that binds to the pathogenic CUG repeat expansion in the DMPK mRNA.
 We are employing the same EDO peptide in PGN-EDO51 and PGN-EDODM1.
-PGN-EDODM1 is designed to directly address the deleterious effects of genetic alteration in DM1, i.e. the sequestration of MBNL1 due to the high number of CUG repeats in the DMPK transcript.
+PGN-EDODM1 is designed to directly address the deleterious effects of genetic alteration in DM1, specifically the sequestration of MBNL1 due to the high number of CUG repeat expansion in the DMPK transcript.

 We believe that this innovative therapeutic approach has considerable advantages over oligonucleotide modalities that rely on knockdown or degradation of the DMPK transcript.
-PGN-EDODM1 disrupts the binding between the DPMK transcript and MBNL1, an approach which we believe will allow the DMPK transcript to continue performing its normal function within the cell, while also liberating MBNL1 to correct downstream mis-splicing events.
-We believe that this therapeutic strategy positions us to potentially provide clinically meaningful benefits for DM1 patients while mitigating the risk of deleterious outcomes.
+PGN-EDODM1 disrupts the binding between the CUG repeat expansion and MBNL1, an approach which we believe will allow the DMPK transcript to continue performing its normal function within the cell, while also liberating MBNL1 to correct downstream mis-splicing events.
+We believe that this therapeutic strategy positions us to potentially provide clinically meaningful benefits for DM1 patients while mitigating the risk of potential deleterious outcomes.